STIInnsbruck/kgs/README.md

 We dockerized the Duke tool for you so you do not have to worry about the dependencies on your system.
 In order to use the dockerized demo:

 * Set-up docker on your computer by following the [instructions](https://docs.docker.com/get-docker/) for your operating system.
+* Clone the [repository](https://github.com/STIInnsbruck/kgs) from GitHub by running `git clone https://github.com/STIInnsbruck/kgs` command.
-* Clone the github repository for the tutorial and open the command line (terminal) in the `tutorial` folder.
+* Open the command line (terminal) in the `tutorial` folder.
 * Run `docker build -t duke . ` This command will use the the default docker file which directly runs the Duke tool with the example RDF document.
 * Run `docker run -it duke` to run the container.
 * Use the interactive linking to detect duplicates.